 About This Recipe

-But if you can’t find the real thing (I can’t in my town), ordinary grocery store croissants will do in this delicious sandwich.
+But if you can’t find the real thing (I can’t in my town although Mackenzie Ltd. makes some fabulous authentic frozen croissants you can buy online), ordinary grocery store croissants will do in this delicious sandwich.
 You could, of course, make your own, but that takes hours and hours!

 Salmon, three kinds of cheese, fresh basil, and mayonnaise make an indulgent filling for this recipe.
 You can use smoked salmon or canned salmon, but I prefer to use leftover salmon fillets.
-The next time you grill salmon, make a few extra and store them in the fridge so you can enjoy this wonderful sandwich the next day.
+The next time you grill or roast some salmon fillets, make a few extra and store them in the fridge so you can enjoy this wonderful sandwich the next day.

 Why this recipe works:

-- You can make the sandwich filling ahead of time, but don’t fill the croissants until you’re ready to serve.
+• You can make the sandwich filling ahead of time, but don’t fill the croissants until you’re ready to serve.
+Then eat them immediately.

 Steps